 A lot of the hikes in Sagada are not for the faint of heart and many require a local guide.
 Be sure to do your research before your trip to make sure you know which hikes are best for you and your fitness abilities.
 Check out this guide from Our Awesome Planet for all you’ll need to know before planning your trip to Sagada.
 Sagada is one of the best places to see in the Philippines if you’re looking for an adventure and a different experience.

-When planning your trip to the Philippines think twice before skipping straight to the idyllic islands of Palawan or Cebu (which are totally worth it!), be sure to consider the road less traveled in Luzon.
+When planning your trip to the Philippines think twice before skipping straight to the idyllic islands of Palawan or Cebu (which are totally worth it!), be sure to consider the road less traveled in Luzon, one of the best places to see in the Philippines.

 You can also check out some more incredible places to visit on Luzon and in this beautiful country on this two week itinerary for the Philippines.